nuest/docker-qgis-model/README.md

 There are two ways to use the image.
 First, run it and mount the required workspacea.
 Second, create a new Dockerfile to build an image that embeds the data.

-There are two types of images in this repository: the first variant is based on Ubuntu and UbuntuGIS repository.
+There are two image configurations in this repository:
+The first one is based on Ubuntu with a variant based on the UbuntuGIS repository.
 It was originally based on [Todd Stavish](https://github.com/toddstavish/Dockerfiles/tree/master/QGIS)'s work.
 Thanks, Todd!
-The second is based on the QGIS Desktop container by [Kartoza](https://github.com/kartoza/docker-qgis-desktop) (Thanks!), which is currently _not actively developed_.
+The second is based on the QGIS Desktop container by [Kartoza](https://github.com/kartoza/docker-qgis-desktop) (Thanks!).

-_All commands in this document are executed from within the repository's root directory unless otherwise noted._
+_NB_: All commands in this document are executed from within the repository's root directory unless otherwise noted.

 ## Example workflow: NDVI